-Whether you swim in the Baltic's wide, white, sandy beaches, or prefer island life, you will be surprised at the quality of beaches in Germany.
-From May to September the waters are (usually) warm enough to swim in temperatures between 25 to 35 degree C.
+Whether you swim in the Baltic's wide, white, sandy beaches or prefer island life, you will be surprised at the quality of beaches in Germany.
+From May through September the waters are (usually) warm enough to swim and boast temperatures ranging between 77 to 95 degrees Fahrenheit.

 Try to find a space for your beach towel at the 10 best beaches in Germany.

-It is one of the sunniest locations in Germany, nicknamed "Sonneninsel" (Sunny Island).
-Its 45km-long coastline is all sandy beaches, seaside mansions, and hotels perched right on the water's edge.
-Ahlbeck Beach is a highlight with its long stretches of sand and many wicker strandkorb (German beach chair).
+It is one of the sunniest locations in Germany, nicknamed Sonneninsel (Sunny Island).
+Its almost 30-mile-long coastline is all sandy beaches, seaside mansions, and hotels perched right on the water's edge.
+Ahlbeck beach is a highlight with its long stretches of sand and many wicker Strandkörbe (German beach chair).

 Located off the northeast coast, it was once a luxurious tourist destination for East Germans.
-Today, it is everyone's favorite with UNESCO World Heritage sites like ancient forests and the beautiful chalk cliffs of Nationalpark Jasmund.
+Today, it is everyone's favorite with UNESCO World Heritage sites such as ancient forests and the beautiful chalk cliffs of Jasmund National Park.

 There are 37 miles of white sand waterfront.
-Visit Binz and Sellin for promenades, piers and seaside resorts that hark from the 1800s.
-In the south, Baabe and Göhren also feature a promenade paired with calm waters, ideal for families.
+Visit Binz and Sellin for promenades, piers, and seaside resorts that hark from the 1800s.
+In the south, Baabe and Göhren also feature a promenade paired with calm waters, which is ideal for families.
 Perhaps the best beach for those looking for an island experience is Prora with miles of fine sand.

-Oddly-shaped Sylt has nearly 40 km of beachfront—enough to satisfy any dedicated sun-worshipper.
-Called Königin der Nordsee (Queen of the North Sea), its white sands against Rotes Kliff (red cliffs) in Kampen are otherworldly beautiful, as if you landed on a different planet and not just one of Germany's best beaches.
+Oddly-shaped Sylt has nearly 25 miles of beachfront—enough to satisfy any dedicated sun-worshipper.
+Called Königin der Nordsee (Queen of the North Sea), its white sands against Rotes Kliff (red cliffs) in Kampen are otherworldly beautiful as if you landed on a different planet and not just one of Germany's best beaches.

-Westerland Beach on the west coast has perfectly manicured sands and elegant hotels.
-For families, the beaches of Wenningstedt has peaceful waters.
+Westerland beach on the west coast has perfectly manicured sands and elegant hotels.
+For families, the beaches of Wenningstedt-Braderup has peaceful waters.
 Imagine you are somewhere altogether more tropical in exotically-named Samoa and Sansibar.
-If the attractions of Sylt have brought the crowds, travel a little further to the nearby island of Amrum where the Wadden Sea beaches to the east and the Kniepsand to the east are usually deserted by people and mainly occupied by seals..
+If the attractions of Sylt have brought the crowds, travel a little further to the nearby island of Amrum where the Wadden Sea beaches to the east and the Kniepsand to the east are usually deserted by people and mainly occupied by seals.

-Leave your car back at the harbor and make your way around the island on foot, by bike or by horse-drawn carriage.Continue to 5 of 9 below.
+Leave your car back at the harbor, and make your way around the island on foot, by bike, or by horse-drawn carriage.Continue to 5 of 10 below.

 A seaside resort next to surprisingly charming Rostock, this was once just a small fishing village founded in 1200.

-Like Warnemünde, it has a historic lighthouse, Alter Leuchtturm Travemünde.
-This is the oldest on the German Baltic coast built in 1539.
+Like Warnemünde, Travemünde has a historic lighthouse, Leuchtturm Travemünde.
+It is the oldest on the German Baltic coast as it was built in 1539.

 If you arrive in July, attend the annual sailing week, Travemünder Woche.

-This peninsula stretches into the Baltic and features a 14-kilometre-long beach backed by sand dunes.
-Feel free to kick off your shoes and feel the sand beneath your toes as this area is maintained as an environmental conservation with designated dog beaches located elsewhere.
+This peninsula stretches into the Baltic and features a 9-mile-long beach backed by sand dunes.
+Kick off your shoes and feel the sand beneath your toes as this area is maintained as an environmental conservation with designated dog beaches located elsewhere.

 The small population that calls this area home is a bohemian crowd of international and national artists.
 Even the mayor, Hans Götze, has an art career.
 You never know who you could bump into coming out of the endearing fisherman’s cottage.

-Long stretches of sandy beachfront extend side to side and far out into the water.
-The dramatic tides create additional sunbathing space at low-tide, while at high tide kite surfers and swimmers rule the beach.
+Long stretches of sandy beachfront extend side to side and far out into the water in this spot.
+The dramatic tides create additional sunbathing space at low-tide, while at high-tide kite surfers and swimmers rule the beach.

 Soothe the pains of an active day with waters inland.
-The town is known for its sulfur springs (Therme), the cure to everything for a German.Continue to 9 of 9 below.
+The town is known for its sulfur springs (Dünen-Therme), the cure to everything for a German.Continue to 9 of 10 below.

-- Lake Constance, known as Bodensee by the Germans, is a 63 kilometer long lake that you can't even see across.
-It borders Germany, Austria and Switzerland and has an iconic island, Lindau.
-One of the beast beach fronts in Germany is Horn Beach.
+- Lake Constance, known as Bodensee by the Germans, is a 40-mile-long lake that you can't even see across.
+It borders Germany, Austria, and Switzerland and has an iconic island, Lindau.
+One of the best beach fronts in Germany is Strandbad Horn.

 - Chiemsee is the largest lake in Bavaria and has two islands and a castle to explore.

-- Ammersee is little-known outside of Germany, but offers beautiful green waters, water sports and hiking opportunities galore.
+- Lake Ammersee is little-known outside of Germany, but it offers beautiful green waters, water sports, and hiking opportunities galore.